splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 6. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check runs.
 You might have to wait a few moments for the check to run.

    .. caution:: Your pending MetricSet expires after 1 hour.
-If your MetricSet times out before you turn on it, run the analysis again.
+If your MetricSet times out before you activate it, run the analysis again.

-7. After the cardinality check has run, review the cardinality and turn on your new MetricSet.
+7. After the cardinality check has run, review the cardinality and activate your new MetricSet.

-   * If the cardinality impact of indexing this new MetricSet is within your subscription limit you see a green check mark and "Within Entitlement."
+   * If the cardinality impact of indexing this new MetricSet is within your subscription limit, you see a green check mark and "Within Entitlement."
 Select the check mark under :guilabel:`Actions` to activate your Troubleshooting MetricSet.
-   * If the check times out before you activate the MetricSet, run the analysis again.
+   * If the cardinality check times out before you activate the MetricSet, run the analysis again.
-   * If the check shows as failed, your cardinality is over your subscription limit for TMS.
+   * If the cardinality check shows as failed, your cardinality is over your subscription limit for TMS.
 See :ref:`cardinality-check-tms`.

    The following example shows a cardinality check.